- What is ECENC?

 Incumbent students (those students who received awards in the previous year) are given priority.
 The Exceptional SC board is developing support by the legislature to increase the funding tax credits so that all our special need students can get full scholarships.

 - How do “new” students get prioritized?

 Students who did not receive awards in the previous year will receive awards as funds allow.

 - If my child receives a scholarship, how and where are the funds sent?

 All funds are send to the child’s school.
 The total award is sent in

 - Who can donate?

 No limitations.
 South Carolina taxpayers are eligible for a State income tax credit on up to 60% of their State liability.
 Exceptional SC is a 501(c)(3).
-Donations to a 501(c)(3) are deductible on your federal taxes.
+Donations to a 501(c)(3) are deductible on your federal taxes. as allowed by IRS regulation.
 Please consult your CPA/financial advisor for more information on donating to non-profits.

 - Can parents and family members donate?

 Absolutely!
 However, please note that there is no “quid pro quo.”
 The Exceptional SC board does not have access to the names of donors while making funding decisions.
 Our funding of students is based only on eligibility documents and incumbency.